Ride height: Function

 Ground clearance is a critical factor in several important characteristics of a vehicle.
 For all vehicles, especially cars, variations in clearance represent a trade-off between handling, ride quality, and practicality.

 A higher ride height and ground clearance means that the wheels have more vertical room to travel and absorb road shocks.
 Also, the car is more capable of being driven on surfaces that are not level, without the scraping against surface obstacles and possibly damaging the chassis and underbody.

 For a higher ride height, the center of mass of the car is higher, which makes for less precise and more dangerous handling characteristics (most notably, the chance of rollover is higher).
 Higher ride heights will typically adversely affect aerodynamic properties.
 This is why sports cars typically have very low clearances, while off-road vehicles and SUVs have higher ones.

+Ride height or ground clearance is an important parameter in the design of pickup trucks and SUVs, particularly for off-road capability and obstacle negotiation.
+Over time, pickup trucks have generally increased in size and complexity, reflecting broader changes in automotive engineering.
+New variants have been introduced that incorporate new technologies.
+For example, the Toyota Tacoma — several variants have been released, allowing customers to choose models suited to different off-road conditions.

 Example ride heights

 A road car usually has a ride height around 16-17 cm, while an SUV usually lies around 19-22 cm.
 Two well-known extremes are the Ferrari F40 with a 12.5 cm ride height and the Hummer H1 with a 40.64 cm ride height.

 The table below provides average ride height for different car types which were available on the market in India in 2020: